CBRJ-Lyrical-Metrics/lyrical-evolution-capstone/README.md

 ##### Data-Focused Questions
-- How does sentiment change over time?
+- How does sentiment within lyrics change over time?
+- Is there a correclation between sentiment and the time a song was popular?
-- Is there a correlation between historical events and sentiment?
+- Is there a correlation between events in history and sentiment of lyrics?
 - What topics are most prevalent across the decades?
-- How do topics change over time?
+- How do topics within lyrics change over time?
+- Is there a correlation between topics and the time a song was popular?

 #### 5. KEY FINDINGS: